Cape Cod Audio Tour

 there was a ship staring at this stretch of sand.”

-Cape Cod is where Atlantic swells, long spits of sand, and early chapters of American history all run into one another.
+Cape Cod is where Atlantic swells, long spits of sand, and early chapters of American history all embrace one another.
 Pilgrims first anchored off these shores, the Nauset tribe had already fished and farmed here for generations, and sailors learned the hard way why this coast came to be called an ocean graveyard.
-Today it feels softer on the surface, with beaches, bike trails, and salty little towns, but the stories are still there if you listen.
+Today it feels softer on the surface, with beaches, bike trails, and salty little towns, but the stories are still there if you listen closely.

 This Cape Cod self-guided driving audio tour lets you follow the curve of the Cape from Barnstable toward Provincetown at your own pace.
 Your phone becomes a storyteller as you drive past marshes, dunes, villages, and harbors, weaving together maritime traditions, tribal history, and modern seaside charm.
 You choose when to pull over for a lighthouse, a boardwalk, a beach walk, or just a photo break, while the narration keeps the bigger picture in view.

-Farther up the arm of the Cape, the drive leans into its beach-town side, with sand roads, weathered shingles, and views that feel like postcards.
-Provincetown adds its own burst of color and culture with galleries, theatres, and a famously welcoming, bohemian vibe.
+Farther up the arm of the Cape, the drive leans into its beach-town side, with sand roads and views that feel like postcards.
+Provincetown adds its own burst of color and culture with a famously welcoming, bohemian vibe.
 Near Pilgrim First Landing Park, the story circles back to that first anchorage, where a ship full of wary settlers looked at these dunes and decided to write a new beginning.

 Where To Start?